caracal-pipeline/caracal-docs/sphinx/caracalREADME.md

 ## Manual installation

 We strongly recommend and describe an installation using a Python3 virtual environment.
 Only try outside a virtual environment if you know what you are doing.
+Any name as ``${name}`` occurring in the description below can be chosen arbitrarily.
+If it symbolises directories or files, those directories or files should exist and the user should have write acccess.

 Choose the name of the virtual environment `${caracal-venv}`.
 Then: